 Designation as a "Qualified Mental Health Professional" as established by the State of Oregon Mental Health Division.

-Possession of licensure granted by the State of Oregon to practice as a Psychiatrist, Psychologist, Licensed Clinical Social Worker, Licensed Professional Counselor, or a Psychiatric Nurse Practitioner.
+Possession of licensure granted by the State of Oregon to practice as a Psychiatrist, Psychologist, Licensed Clinical Social Worker, Licensed Professional Counselor, or a Licensed Marital and Family Therapist.

-May be required to participate in 24-hour/day emergency program services.
+May be required to participate in 24-hour/day crisis program services.